UFC Fight Night: Barboza vs. Lee: Predictions & Analysis

 A few statistical edges stand out.
 Santos throws significantly more leather — a 4.5 sig. strike per minute gap.
 Branch is far more active with takedowns, averaging 2.2 more per 15 minutes.
 Santos has tighter striking defense, making opponents miss more often.

 The Pick: Thiago Santos over David Branch.
-The model gives Santos a slight nod at 55% — this could easily go either way.
-Notably, the betting market has Branch at 39% implied while our model sees 45% — a 5-point disagreement that could signal value.
+This is essentially a pick'em.
+The model nudges toward Santos at 54%, but there's almost nothing separating these two.
+Notably, the betting market has Branch at 39% implied while our model sees 46% — a 6-point disagreement that could signal value.

 Aljamain Sterling